zachpino/digidevf17/week10/readme.md

 You have a choice in your final brief.
 Select one of the following projects and complete the deliverables by our final critique date (12/07).
 Your work will be evaluated on concept, ambition, research rigor, and execution.

-*Perfected functionality* is much less important than demonstrated and consistent effort, perseverence, and broad exploration.
+*Perfected functionality* and complete realization is much less important than demonstrated and consistent effort, perseverence, and broad exploration.
 This project can be approached individually or in teams of two.
+Students should expect to order some supplies for this project -- if ambitions are high and costs are onerous, let Zach know.

 > Unified Brief Requirements
 > - The robot must incorporate at least two sensors to synthesize a computational awareness of the environment
-> - The robot must be mobile with at least one motor/servo/stepper driving its movement
+> - The robot must be mobile with at least one motor/servo/stepper/solenoid driving its movement
-> - The robot chassis and design must be appropriate for its intended environment in form and material
+> - The robot chassis and design must be appropriate for its intended environment in form and material, which should be fully considered

 -----